Bitskwela/bitdev-dml-exercises/contracts/ch_08_cpp/le_17_pointers_vs_references/mat_17.md

 3. Use references for clean function parameters
 4. Use pointers when null is meaningful or reassignment needed
 5. Both avoid copying large objects

+---

+## Closing Story

+"So references are like pointers, but simpler and safer!"
+Tian said, comparing the swap functions side by side.

+Kuya Miguel nodded.
+"References are cleaner for most cases: pass by reference for functions, const references for read-only efficiency.
+No null checks needed, no dereference syntax.
+Just clean, direct access."

+Tian looked at the findResident function that returned a pointer.
+"But pointers are better when null means something, like 'not found.'
+And when you need to reassign to different addresses, or do pointer arithmetic."

+"Perfect understanding!
+In modern C++, prefer references by default.
+Use pointers only when you specifically need their flexibility: nullable return values, dynamic memory, data structures, or reassignment."

+Tian reviewed the decision guide.
+References for parameters and read-only access.
+Pointers for optional values and dynamic allocation.
+"Speaking of dynamic allocation..."

+Kuya Miguel grinned.
+"Time to learn the heap!
+Arrays of any size, created at runtime, living beyond function scope.
+But with great power comes great responsibility: you must manage memory manually."

 **Next Lesson:** Dynamic Memory Allocation with `new` and `delete`